CiscoDevNet/monitoring-as-code/ClusterMonitoring/NodeJS/README.md

 ## Include-exclude namespaces

-When it comes to choosing which namespaces to monitor, there are two options available:
+When it comes to choosing which namespaces to monitor, there are two options below that are available, and usage of ClusterAgent configuration file (`custer-agent.yaml`) recommended to be used whenever possible.

 ### a) From the Controller UI panel